March 25, 2021

 Voters in the Escondido Union School District approved Proposition E, a $182.1 million bond measure, in 2014 to modernize facilities.
 California Education Code requires an oversight committee for such bonds.

-The ICOC has four vacancies — three Community At Large representatives, and one alternate.
 Applications for the volunteer positions, and additional details, are available at eusd.org/icoc/membership.
-Members serve two-year terms, for no more than two consecutive terms.
+Members serve two-year terms, for no more than three consecutive terms.
 Meetings are held at 5 p.m. every other month, with no more than six meetings per year.
 The next meeting of the ICOC is scheduled for 5 p.m.
-Sept.
-19 at the district office, 2310 Aldergrove Ave., Escondido 92029.
+May 20, 2021, via teleconference.

 Employees of EUSD, as well as employees of district vendors, contractors, or consultants, are not eligible to serve on the committee.